What Scuba Diving Cozumel ACTUALLY Looks Like

 I saw tons of lobster tucked under coral with their antennae out, king crabs hiding in mini caves, and a turtle with a propeller-chipped shell.

-The second dive of my first day was at a side called Yucab reef where the swim-throughs really started opening up.
+The second dive of my first day was at a site called Yucab Reef where the swim-throughs really started opening up.

 Cozumel is a fully protected marine park, which means no gloves, no touching coral, no grabbing ledges, and no stirring up the sand.